-Aspect RAG Comments Income 16-18 Income (element one) • The number of students enrolled in the current year will provide a stable income base through the lagged model.
-For 2022/23 the growth form the previous year is consolidated although should the College exceed contractual levels there is no guarantee of any in year growth 16-18 Income (element two) The College has successfully secured five additional places for 2022/23.
+Aspect RAG Comments Income 16-18 Income (element one) The number of students enrolled in the current year will provide a stable income base through the lagged model.
+For 2023/24 the growth from the previous year is consolidated although should the College exceed contractual levels there is no guarantee of any in year growth.
+Any shortfall against the T level allocation will lead to in-year clawback.
+16-18 Income (element two) The College has successfully secured five additional places for 2022/23.
 However, with the rise in cost of support for students with additional needs, the College could still be underfunded.
-On the plus side, this is paid as part of the lag and the College has negotiated a contribution towards learners who do not meet the threshold but still require additional support with Dudley LA 16-18 Income (element three) This is provided by the Local Authorities and work has been done to strengthen relationships and ensure funding is provided.
+This element of 16-18 funding has not been uplifted at all for inflation.
+On the plus side, this is paid as part of the lag and the College has negotiated a contribution towards learners who do not meet the threshold but still require additional support with Dudley LA.
+16-18 Income (element three) This is provided by the Local Authorities and work has been done to strengthen relationships and ensure funding is provided.
 Good relationships are in place with Dudley MBC.
 A move to a matrix may provide greater certainty of income paid in a timely fashion.
-The college is leading a group through colleges West Midlands to raise issues with the method of resource allocation regionally and nationally Capacity and Delivery Fund • The college will need to demonstrate progress and again upscale our offer to engage all qualifying students.
-Whilst some progress has been made this is not consistent across all curriculum areas.
-The College must plan for the new academic year.
-19+ (AEB excl apprenticeships) The move to WMCA has created opportunity but the 2022/23 contract has been reduced and based on delivery throughout the pandemic.
-The college has challenged this position based on 2021/22 achievement of the contractual value and business case for growth.
-A small contract remains with the ESFA for learners outside the mayoral area National Skills Fund The College failed to realise this contract in 2021/22 by >£250,000 due to the restriction in the type of eligible courses.
-There is a similar level of resource in the year ahead and the college have requested that STEM Access programmes be included on the eligible list of courses.
-There is no guarantee of this at present and the college must reconsider its adult offer against the funding streams available Apprenticeship - via Levy Proactive approach to employer engagement will result in an increased number of starts
+The college is leading a group through colleges West Midlands to raise issues with the method of resource allocation regionally and nationally Capacity and Delivery Fund At present this funding will be removed for 2023/24 unless the College is judged by Ofsted as requires improvement.
+The sector is lobbying against this decision as the increase in T level funding is not compensating for this funding stream as planned given the relatively low numbers of enrolments.
+Tuition Fee Catch up Funding The income is guaranteed for 2023/24 but this will be the final instalment.
+19+ (AEB excl apprenticeships) Local flexibilities with WMCA created opportunity but also raises concern.
+Given the autonomy it is not certain that national schemes to increase funding and remove fees will translate to the devolved model and as such, accessibility for adult skills may become a postcode lottery.
+Free Courses for Jobs The College failed to realise this contract in 2022/23 by >£250,000 due to the restriction in the type of eligible courses.
+There is a similar level of resource in the year ahead.
+The College must consider its adult offer against the funding streams available.
+Budgets have been recalibrated accordingly.
+Apprenticeship • New arrangements for employer engagement should result in an increased number of starts.
+However, the